Skip to content

 Stovetop Instructions for Cooking the Meat:

-2. Bring to a boil, then reduce the heat to medium-low and simmer gently for about 2½ hours, or until the meat is very tender.
-Once done, remove the meat from the pot and shred it.
-Strain the broth and reserve for later use.
+2. Bring to a boil, skim off any impurities, then reduce the heat to medium-low and simmer gently for about 2½ hours, or until the meat is very tender.

 Serving Suggestions